Fast of the Firstborn: Qualifications for fasting

-There is disagreement among the early halakhic authorities (authoritative scholars of Jewish law) as to who qualifies as a firstborn (bechor) for purposes of the Fast of the Firstborn.
+There is disagreement among the early halakhic authorities (authoritative scholars of Jewish law) as to who qualifies as a firstborn for purposes of the Fast of the Firstborn.
 All authorities agree, however, to the conditions of halakhic adulthood (generally speaking, this is 12 years for a female and 13 years for a male) and sanity, preconditions for all positive mitzvot, to obligate one to fast.
 (Other rare conditions, such as deaf-muteness, also exempt one from positive mitzvot).

-According to the Bayit Chadash, the Sefer Agudah, and arguably the Maharil, both men and women are obligated to fast.
-This is based upon the Midrash, which states that both men and women among the firstborn Egyptians perished in the plague.
-Following a precedent common in Jewish commemorative rituals, the above authorities ruled that all those who were miraculously saved should participate in commemoration (see also Pesachim 108b).
+According to Joel Sirkis, Alexander Suslin, and arguably Yaakov ben Moshe Levi Moelin, both men and women are obligated to fast.
+This is based upon the midrash, which states that both men and women among the firstborn Egyptians perished in the plague.
+Following a precedent common in Jewish commemorative rituals, the above authorities ruled that all those who were miraculously saved should participate in commemoration (see also Pesahim 108b).
 Since both men and women died from the plague, all firstborn Jewish men and women alive at that time are considered to have been miraculously saved.
-The Rema and the Vilna Gaon rule that women are exempt from the fast.
-As the Book of Exodus (13:12–15) mentions the biblical commandment of Redemption of the Firstborn as commemorative of the salvation of Jewish firstborns in Egypt, and as this command only applies to firstborn males, the Rema and the Vilna Gaon rule similarly that only males are obligated to fast.
+Moses Isserles and the Vilna Gaon rule that women are exempt from the fast.
+As the Book of Exodus (13:12–15) mentions the biblical commandment of Redemption of the Firstborn as commemorative of the salvation of Jewish firstborns in Egypt, and as this command only applies to firstborn males, Isserlies and the Vilna Gaon rule similarly that only males are obligated to fast.
 Common practice is that only males fast.

 While a firstborn to both parents, or a firstborn to only the mother, must fast according to all authorities, there is a dispute among the early halakhic authorities regarding the status of a firstborn to only the father.
 The Shulchan Aruch codifies that a firstborn to only the father is obligated to fast, while most printings of the Arba'ah Turim indicate that such a person would be exempt.
 Common practice follows the Shulchan Aruch.

 Typically, if the oldest in the family died, the next oldest is not required to fast.
 However, if the oldest child had died within 30 days of birth, the next oldest is required to fast.
-(The Dagul Mervavah maintains that this only applies if the oldest child had been born prematurely or was not born viable).
+Yechezkel Landau maintains that this only applies if the oldest child had been born prematurely or was not born viable.